Sultan Salahuddin Owaisi: Family and background

-Owaisi's father was Abdul Wahid Owaisi was the president of the All India Majlis-e-Ittehadul Muslimeen till his death.
+Owaisi's father, Abdul Wahid Owaisi, was the president of the All India Majlis-e-Ittehadul Muslimeen till his death.
 In 1976, Salahuddin Owaisi took over the presidency of the Majlis after his father's death.
 Owaisi was the father of three sons.
 His eldest son, Asaduddin Owaisi, succeeded his father as president of the Majlis and has also retained his father's pocket-borough of Hyderabad since 2004 (when Owaisi retired).
 Owaisi's second son, Akbaruddin Owaisi, is a member of the Telangana Legislative Assembly from the Chandrayangutta Assembly Constituency.

 Political career

-Salahuddin Owaisi stepped into politics in 1958 at a very early age and was active when his father was jailed in the same year.

-Salahuddin Owaisi, also known as "Salar-e-Millat", repeatedly alleged in his speeches that the Indian state had "abandoned" the Muslims to their fate.
+Owaisi stepped into politics in 1958 at a very early age and was active when his father was jailed in the same year.
+Owaisi, also known as "Salar-e-Millat", repeatedly alleged in his speeches that the Indian state had "abandoned" the Muslims to their fate.
 Therefore, "Muslims should stand on their own feet, rather than look to the State for help", he argued.

 Owaisi was considered to be the strongest person in Hyderabad politics as his power extended till the borders of United Andhra Pradesh.
 Muslims in the State rallied behind him and he was considered to be the man who could tilt the Muslim vote bank in Andhra Pradesh to whichever Party he felt like supporting.
 He was considered to be the most prominent Muslim Leader in Hyderabad.